 While it will work I will not advice it as you will end up doing nothing again especially if your website has a lot of visitors.
 The other way to do it and I dare say a way a lot of people are doing it is to allow Google help you by using Google analytics.

 Google analytics is a metrics-measuring tool that is quite capable.
 It can measure almost everything as far as it has assess to your website.
 It knows who visited your website, from where, with what browser, on which operating system, how many pages they visited, how long did they stay on each page and so on the list is almost endless.
+There is another item on that list that really caught my attention when I was reviewing the data from this site; the item is the bounce rate.

 Google defines bounce rate as “the percentage of single-page visits (i.e. visits in which the person left your site from the entrance page without interacting with the page).”
 When I saw that and looked at my bounce rate it immediately got me thinking about things that I could do to improve the rate for the website.